 Have you ever wondered what the expression means yamete kudasai?
-Have you heard of the famous meme of yamero?
-If you searched for it on the internet, look (͡ ° ͜ʖ ͡ °).
-Since more than 30,000 people search for these words every month, I decided to write a complete article explaining everything about yamete, yamero, dame and other words in Japanese.
+Have you ever heard of the famous meme of yamero?
+If you looked for it on the internet, look ( ͡° ͜ʖ ͡°).
+Since over 30,000 people search for these words every month, I decided to write a full article explaining everything about yamete, yamero, dame and other Japanese words.

 The meaning of Yamete and Yamero

-The word yamete it is a little more feminine and used in extreme cases like a woman about to be attacked.
-I hope you haven't searched for that word because of hentai (͡ ° ͜ʖ ͡ °).
+The word yamete it's a little more feminine and used in extreme cases like a woman about to be attacked.
+I hope you didn't search for that word because of hentai ( ͡° ͜ʖ ͡°).
 Already yamero it is usually used by men in moments of action, struggle and frustration, when trying to prevent something from happening.

 As already mentioned, these expressions are often heard in erotic anime or moments perverts.
-The expression yamete kudasai [止めてください] it’s like the girl is begging to stop, asking please.
-Among the phrases we will mention below, this is undoubtedly the strongest.
+The expression yamete kudasai [止めてください] it's like the girl is begging to stop, asking please.
+Among the phrases that we are going to mention below, this is without a doubt the strongest.
 There are other words like:

-Women often use lady [ダメ] during sexual intercourse, as if they were asking to stop.
-In this case, they are trying to say something like: I am too innocent to accept this kind of shameful situation; you're turning me into a naughty girl; we shouldn't do that, but it's wonderful.
+women often use lady [ダメ] during intercourse, as if asking to stop.
+In this case they are trying to say something like: I'm too innocent to accept this kind of embarrassing situation; you're turning me into a naughty girl; we shouldn't do that, but it's amazing.

 Yada – The word yada [やだ] literally means “no chance, unlikely, no way, failure and weak point”.
 Some people use this word when something goes wrong or to reject an offer or someone who is trying to do something like grab you or kiss you.
 It can sometimes be used lightly and unimportantly when the person is about to give in.

 The yamero meme